Zilliqa/ZIP/zips/zip-11.md

 impossible.
 Whence, the _raison d'être_ of gZILs.

-Furthermore, by bootstrapping the issuance of governance tokens gZILs with the staking program, we believe that capturing the long-term token holders can be materialised.
+Furthermore, by bootstrapping the issuance of governance tokens gZILs with the staking program, we believe that it will becomes feasible to capture long-term token holders.
 For instance, since staking program rewards more to long-term holders with larger stake, tying gZIL issuance with staking can help identify such token holders.
 We explain this more in the following section.